p3t3rix-vsmods/VsProspectorInfo/README.md

 # VsProspectorInfo
 A clientside only mod to save trees by not having to write down the values of your prospecting.
+If you don't need it purely client-side there is also https://github.com/Wooza/ProspectTogether as an alternative with changes regarding sharing data.
 ## Installation
 Just drop the file into your mods folder.
 You just need this mod on the client, no serverside installation needed.